 - Arts administrator

-The opportunities that have been granted to me here are extraordinary.
-From accompanying professional musicians, playing in jazz bands, to conducting operas and musicals, I have had experiences that have not only shaped me as a musician, but as a human being as well.
+From accompanying professional musicians, playing in jazz bands to conducting operas and musicals, I have had experiences here that have not only shaped me as a musician but as a human being as well.

 UW-Eau Claire's applied instrumental bachelor's degree program will provide you with many opportunities to develop musical skills and knowledge, so you will feel prepared to pursue your career in music after graduation.
 We offer music classes that range from private lessons to music theory to conducting which will provide you an in-depth understanding of music, as well as the opportunities to develop your musical talents.